oracle-livelabs/oci/healthcare-innovations/ai-vision/apex-ui/apex-ui.md

-# Lab 7: Creating Oracle APEX user interface for OCI Vision
+# Lab 7: Creating Oracle APEX user interface for OCI Vision (Optional)

 ## Introduction

-TBC - To be completed.

 This lab walks you through the steps to train custom Image Classification model and to perform basic testing using OCI Vision.

-Estimated Time: 90 minutes (up to 6 hours if maximum training duration is selected).
+Estimated Time: 30 minutes.

 ### About Oracle APEX

-OCI Vision is a serverless, cloud native service that provides deep learning-based, prebuilt, and custom computer vision models over REST APIs.
-OCI Vision helps you identify and locate objects, extract text, and identify tables, document types, and key-value pairs from business documents like receipts.
+Oracle APEX is the world's most popular enterprise low-code application platform that enables you to build scalable, secure enterprise apps, with world-class features.
+These apps can be deployed anywhere - cloud or on-premises

+Using APEX, developers can quickly develop and deploy compelling apps that solve real problems and provide immediate value.
+You don't need to be an expert in a vast array of technologies to deliver sophisticated solutions.
+Focus on solving the problem and let APEX take care of the rest.

 ### Objectives